sstroemer/en.ergie.at/content/wissen/akteure/index.en.md

 ## Balance Group Representative ("Bilanzgruppenverantwortlicher")

-Each balance group has a balance group representative (<abbr title="Bilanzgruppenverantwortlicher">BGV</abbr>) who represents it towards other market participants.
-The [BGV] coordinates the forecasts for generation and consumption within the balance group and prepares schedules based on them.
+Each balance group has a balance group representative who represents it towards other market participants.
+The balance group representative coordinates the forecasts for generation and consumption within the balance group and prepares schedules based on them.
 They also receive the settlement of the balancing energy from the balance group coordinator and settle this with the members of the balance group.[^1]

 ## Network Operator ("Netzbetreiber")